SalvatorePreviti/js13k-2022/post-mortem.md

 So, in the end, two single calls are needed to render the whole world for a given step, code [here](https://github.com/SalvatorePreviti/js13k-2022/blob/96ff2f28196e143bcc5e70be8b58135719d51472/app/main-loop.ts#L58) : drawElementsInstanced and drawElements

+## Final considerations

+There is much more that could be discussed, I did use a lot of tricks to make the game work in so little space.
+Please feel free reach me out if you want to have some more details, you can find me on twitter https://twitter.com/SN74HC00

+Does all this work worth the effort?
+No, because is just crazy and pure madness.
+And also absolutely yes because is crazy and pure madness! :D

+The fun in this competition is creating something, and this year I really had the urge to create something.
+Is great to share it with other people that are passioned about games, game development and coding.
+A great community, by the way, where everyone is trying to do their best and trying to help each other in the same time.
+Great thanks to https://twitter.com/end3r for this competition, it has been fun also this year.

+It was tiring, but like every year but gave me some hard and new problems to solve.
+The constraints of time and space are a huge push for creativity and creative solution, is not only educational and fun, is also a big exercise in problem solving.